pokt-network/docs/content/node/trustlessStaking.md

 **Operator Address**
 Created by the Node Operator, this address is used to manage and run your node.
 The Node Operator, using the key of the operator address, shares the responsibility for editing the Domain and Chains with the Output Address.
-However, the Operator Address cannot control the funds; only the Output Address has this capability
+However, the Operator Address cannot control the funds; only the Output Address has this capability.

 The very first stake initiated from the output address establishes a link between the operator address and the output address.The Node Operator can then start running your node using the operator address.
 Any node rewards will be sent to the output address.
 Additionally, if unstaked, the unstaked funds will also go to the output address.
-An output address can be linked to multiple operator addresses
+An output address can be linked to multiple operator addresses.

 ## Introduction